Demonstration of deuterium's enhanced sensitivity to symmetry violations governed by the Standard-Model Extension

-Each amplitude limit provides constraints for the related set of coefficients given by Eqs.~(\ref{eq:amp2coeff-complex}).
-Individual constraints are obtained by allowing only one of the effective coefficients to differ from zero at a time.
-As an example we constrain the real part of $H_{p_{211}}^\mathrm{ NR(0B)}$ to \SI{0.6(1.6)e-20}{\giga \eV^{-1}} from the value and total uncertainty of $\Re(\mathcal{A}^-_{1}) = \SI{-2.5(6.2)}{\hertz}$ by setting {$\Re(g_{p_{211}}^\mathrm{ NR(0B)})~\equiv~0$} and using $\langle | \boldsymbol{p} |^2 \rangle_{(0B)} = \SI{2.8e-2}{\giga \eV^2}$ (Tab.
-1 of Ref.~\cite{PhysRevD.109.055001}).
-Note that appropriate conversions are required when inserting the experimentally obtained amplitude values in \SI{}{\hertz} into the formulas relating SME coefficients given in natural units.

-All derived constraints are listed in Tab.~\ref{tab:SMEconstraints}.
+All constraints on SME coefficients derived from the amplitude limits are summarized in Tab.~\ref{tab:SMEconstraints}.
+Details are exemplified and listed in~\cite{SuppMatD}.
 The spin-dependent coefficients $\mathcal{T}_{p_{kjm}}^\text{ NR($qP$)}$ of momentum power ${k=0}$ are better constrained by \hydrogen\ maser measurements~\cite{Phillips2001,Humphrey2003,Kostelecky2015}, while those for $k=2$ and 4 are improved by 4 and 14 orders of magnitude.
 This significant improvement can be entirely attributed to the use of \deuterium , taking advantage of the substantially larger proton momentum compared to \hydrogen , while it is still a similarly well-calculable system.
 The spin-independent coefficients $\mathcal{V}_{p_{kjm}}^\text{ NR}$ are constrained for the first time. \\

-Since no significant SME effects have been observed, the zero-field value of the \deuterium\ hyperfine splitting $\nuD$ can be determined from the quasi-simultaneously recorded $\sigma_1$ and $\sigma_2$ transitions.
-The following formula is obtained by elimination of the magnetic field $x=\mu^\text{D}_- B_\text{stat}/(h \nuD)$ in the Eqs.~(\ref{eq:sigma12}):

-As the weighted average over all 213 resonance pairs, we obtain \SI{327384354.9}{\hertz} with a purely statistical uncertainty of \SI{1.7}{\hertz}.
-Conservatively, we increase the uncertainty by a factor of 1.6 following the (modified) Birge ratio adjustment~\cite{Bodnar_2014} calculated for grouped data (see End Matter~§C for details).
-The resulting final total uncertainty of \SI{2.8}{\hertz} also encompasses systematics that could originate from the way $\nu^\text{c}$ is defined by the empirical fit.
-This is the best result for this quantity achieved in a beam experiment, improving over Ref.~\cite{Kusch1955} by an order of magnitude.
-The deviation to more precise maser results~\cite{Wineland1972} amounts to \SI{2.3}{\hertz}. \\